wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 You are asking for truth, but in fact you merely seek comfort, which you want to last for ever.
 Now, nothing, no state of mind, can last forever.
 In time and space there is always a limit, because time and space themselves are limited.
-And in the timeless, the word ‘forever’ have no meaning.
-The same with the ‘proof of truth’.
+And in the timeless, the word “forever” have no meaning.
+The same with the “proof of truth”.
 In the realm of non-duality everything is complete, its own proof, meaning and purpose.
 Where all is one, no supports are needed.
 You imagine that permanence is the proof of truth, that what lasts longer is somehow more true.